pytorch/pytorch/docs/cpp/source/notes/tensor_basics.rst

 Tensor Basics
 =============

-The ATen tensor library backing PyTorch is a simple tensor library thats exposes the Tensor operations in Torch directly in C++14.
+The ATen tensor library backing PyTorch is a simple tensor library that exposes the Tensor operations in Torch directly in C++14.
 ATen's API is auto-generated from the same declarations PyTorch uses so the two APIs will track each other over time.